Border Terriers are bright, perky, active dogs. Standing about 12" at the

 show progress in grooming from 'unkempt' to 'tidy'.

-Hand stripping is not an art that should intimidate the pet or working
+- Hand stripping is NOT an art that should intimidate the pet or working

 terrier owner.
 When a terrier's coat is dead, it can easily be stripped out.